WWology/disgo-wiki/content/guide/disgo-bot/setting-up-your-bot/main-file.md

   **Remember**, never share your bot token with anyone or expose it in public repositories.
 Keep it secure!
 {{< /callout >}}

 Now we have a bot, but it doesn't do much yet.
-In the next section, we'll start adding some functionality to our bot to make it respond to messages!
+In the next section, we'll start adding some functionality to our bot!